weihonglwh/SC1015-Titanic-Analysis/README.md

 ## Attempt at Removing Outliers to Improve Models 🗑️

 ### Procedures 📜
-- Identify and remove outliers from OneHotEncoded and upscale machine learning data
+- Identify and remove outliers from OneHotEncoded and upsampled machine learning data
-- Export dataset without outliers to [`machine-learning-data-ohe-upscaled-no-outliers.csv`](https://github.com/weihonglwh/SC1015-Titanic-Analysis/blob/master/datasets/machine-learning-data-ohe-upscaled-no-outliers.csv)
+- Export dataset without outliers to [`machine-learning-data-ohe-upsampled-no-outliers.csv`](https://github.com/weihonglwh/SC1015-Titanic-Analysis/blob/master/datasets/machine-learning-data-ohe-upsampled-no-outliers.csv)
 - Create models on all 3 machine learning algorithms using the new dataset
 - Compare difference before and removing outliers
 > **Findings**: Removing outliers degraded the quality of all 3 models, which could possibly be because around 20% of the dataset was removed, resulting in a lack of data to build an accurate model.